PanosEko/devtrack-frontend/README.md

 ## Live Demo
 You can access a live demo of the DevTrack web application here.
-:exclamation:
-:bangbang:
-Read the important note above before accessing.
+❗Read the important note above before accessing. ❗❗
-:bangbang:
-:exclamation:

 [DevTrack web app link](https://devtrack.dedyn.io).